Role of GPs

 - Find out when patients will receive a kit, and if appropriate encourage participation;

-- Assist with completing forms for Program participants.
+- Assist with completing forms for Program participants; and

 How can general practices support participation?Research consistently demonstrates that a recommendation from a primary care provider to screen for bowel cancer is an important motivator for participation.
 General practices can encourage their patients to participate by: